bee-san/branadonskerritt.github.io/_posts/2017-12-05-An-Introduction-To-Combinatronics.md

 # What is Combinatorics?

-please consider the following problems:
+Please consider the following problems:

 *  How many possible sudoku puzzles are there?
 *  Do 37 Londoners exist with the same number of hairs on their head?